RAPcores/rapcores/_sources/dev.md.txt

 that RAPcores does use some SystemVerilog features supported by Yosys.

 We recommend using a relatively recent build of these tools.
 The ones included in Linux distros may be out of date.
+Using the Nix package manager with the included `shell.nix` is recommended.

 - [Yosys](https://github.com/YosysHQ/yosys)
 - [nextpnr](https://github.com/YosysHQ/nextpnr)